-- Cost of Goods sold, or COGs, are part of the expenses category, but are specific to the direct costs of materials and labour associated with selling products to generate revenue.
+- Cost of sales, or cost of goods sold (COGs), are part of the expenses category, but are specific to the direct costs of materials and labour associated with selling products to generate revenue.
 If you don’t sell products, it can be called Cost of Sales for the costs of the service you provide.

 - Net Income or Net Profit Margin is referred to as your ‘bottom line’.
-It is what’s left over after all operating expenses and COGs are subtracted from your revenue, making up your true profitability.
+It is what’s left over after all operating expenses and cost of sales are subtracted from your revenue, making up your true profitability.

 Before we can calculate our net income, we first need our gross profit number.

-An income statement is laid out with revenue as the top line item, followed by COGs and then gross profit.
-If you subtract COGs from revenue, you get your gross profit line item, which accounts for the revenue your company has earned minus the COGs, but before expenses are subtracted.
+An income statement is laid out with revenue as the top line item, followed by cost of sales and then gross profit.
+If you subtract cost of sales from revenue, you get your gross profit line item, which accounts for the revenue your company has earned minus the cost of sales, but before expenses are subtracted.

 For example, if you sell candles, your revenue would be the pound amount you charge customers to buy each one.
-The cost of goods sold would include the cost of purchasing the raw materials for the candles plus the labour involved in making them.
+The cost of sales would include the cost of purchasing the raw materials for the candles plus the labour involved in making them.

-Say you sell a candle for £50 and your COGs per each candle are £25.
+Say you sell a candle for £50 and your cost of sales per each candle are £25.
 If you sold 100 candles in a month:

 Revenue for 1 month = £50 x 100 = £5,000